coderefinery/cmake/_episodes/02-hello-world.md

 objectives:
   - "Learn how to configure and build simple Make files."
 keypoints:
-  - "We start by compiling in source directory,
+  - "We start by compiling in source directory"
   - "The object files can be built in a separate subdirectory."
   - "Make dependencies can be regenerated"
 ---